2009 Munster Senior Football Championship

 The 2009 Munster Senior Football Championship was that year's installment of the annual Munster Senior Football Championship held under the auspices of the Munster GAA.
-It was won by Cork who defeated Limerick in the final.
-It was their first time to retain the title in 14 years.
-Limerick had not won a Munster title since 1896.
+Cork won the title, defeating Limerick in the final to retain the title for the first time in 14 years.
+Limerick had not won a Munster SFC title since 1896.
 After Cork's defeat of Kerry in the semi-final there were concerns that Kerry football was in "terminal decline."